hyprwm/hyprland-wiki/content/hypr-ecosystem/user/hyprsunset.md

 Hyprsunset can also be controlled by supplying arguments to the command.
 By specifying `hyprsunset --temperature 5000` you will override the current active config's temperature setting.
 This however, will be overridden once a new profile is activated.

-For more information on cli arguments, run `hyprsunset --help`
+For more information on CLI arguments, run `hyprsunset --help`

 ## IPC